Gov't puts pressure on public companies to return loans - KVIA

 The Small Business Administration issued an advisory Thursday clearly aimed at companies like restaurant chains Ruths’ Chris Steak House and Potbelly that received loans under the Paycheck Protection Program.
 The guidelines imply that unless a company can prove it was truly eligible for a loan, the money should be returned by May 7.

 The PPP, which launched April 3, is intended to help small businesses with fewer than 500 employees stay afloat.
 The program’s initial $349 billion in funds ran out last week.
-Congress was debating $310 billion in additional funds Thursday.
+The House gave final approval to $310 billion in additional funds Thursday.

 The SBA’s new guidelines require companies to certify with their lender that they need the loan and cannot access the money from other sources.
 Given that public companies have access to capital markets, the SBA says it is unlikely they “will be able to make the required certification in good faith.”